 Dump meals are just what they sound like!
 You dump in the ingredients, seal the lid and press a few buttons.
-There is no layering, no accessories needed and no need for any additional steps.
+There is no layering, no accessories needed, and no need for any additional steps.
 It’s really as simple as that, which is why dump meals are widely loved across the Instant Pot community.
 While they may have originated with the slow cooker, this is the next level of Instant Pot dump meals because they’re done in a fraction of the time.

 Today, we’re sharing with you some of the most clever, creative and scrumptious Instant Pot dump recipes for easy cooking.
-That means no sauteing required, too!
+That means no sauteing is required, too!